 A U-Value is a measurement of thermal efficiency.
 It is calculated by measuring the rate at which heat is transferred through 1 square metre of glass.
 The lower the U-Value the lower the heat loss through the window.
 In order to comply with current building regulations residential doors need to have a U-Values 1.8 or lower.
-Viva offers Low-e glazing as standard which has a U-Value of 1.2 or better.
+Viva offers Low-e glazing as standard which has a U-Value of 1.1.
 However this can be improved upon should you require with even higher performing triple glazing.

 Super Insulated for a Greener Living